maxalmonte14/BooksSample/BooksSample/README.md

 Run `dotnet run` in the root of the project, this should start the server for the backend at http://localhost:5000.

+It can also be ran by selecting the BooksSample profile in Visual Studio.

 Then go to the `ClientApp` folder and run `npm run start` this should start the client app at http://localhost:5000.

 ## Endpoints